Changes to Act 20/22 – New Incentives Code of Puerto Rico for Jan 1, 2020

 Chapter 2 – Individuals (Previously known as Act 22)

 - Real estate requirement: Under the new law, grantees must purchase – within two years of obtaining the decree – real estate property in Puerto Rico, which shall be the grantee’s primary residence throughout the validity of the decree.
-NOTE: under the current rules in effect through December 31, 2019, there is no real estate requirement.
 Based on our interpretation, this purchased real estate property cannot be rented out.

 - Crypto and other crypto-assets: Under the new law, cryptocurrencies and other crypto-assets are explicitly included as eligible for tax exemption.